About the National Standards for group training organisations

 - provide the framework for a nationally consistent, robust, group training service brand

-- assist group training organisations to monitor and improve their organisation's strategic, operational, and financial planning, and performance
+- assist GTOs to monitor and improve their organisation's strategic, operational, financial planning, and performance

-- provide federal, state and territory governments with a consistent basis for the recognition, support and monitoring of group training organisations.
+- provide federal, state and territory governments with a consistent basis for the recognition, support and monitoring of GTOs.

-The Department of Education, Training and Employment has extended the requirement that all recognised group training organisations in Queensland must be compliant against the National Standards, whether or not the organisations are seeking, or receiving, Joint Group Training Program funding and/or Commonwealth group training targeted program funding or incentives.
+The Department of Education and Training has extended the requirement that all recognised GTOs in Queensland must be compliant against the National Standards, whether or not the organisations are seeking, or receiving, Joint Group Training Program funding and/or Commonwealth or State Government's group training targeted program funding or incentives.